 Culture Digitale : un peu de digital, beaucoup de Culture - L'Agence Web pour la Culture

-“Because of my films, people often think I have Romanian origins, which I haven’t.
-But there have been important random connections with this country.
+“Because of my films, people often think I have Romanian origins.
+I have not, but I became roumanian !
+There have been important random connections with this country.
 I met a Romanian woman who had fled her totalitarian country.
 Among her exiled fellow countrymen, a playwright, who said to me: “When this play is produced, I want you for this part.”
 He did not forget his promise and his play was staged at the Vasile Alexandrii Theatre of Iasi, in Romanian Moldavia.

 The neighbour was still the Soviet Union, and fragile Romania was shyly opening up to the world after a speedy “revolution” the country had had no time to digest – which was in fact a coup d’état.
 It was around this time I first came into contact with Romania, where I arrived bringing with me all the clichés the media had been feeding us since December 1989.
 It was a tremendous shock.
 The better I understood the lives of the people around me, the less I knew about this country; my convictions about Eastern Europe were steadily shattered…”.
 Vanina Vignal

-Vanina Vignal was born in France.
-She trained as an actress at the Jacques Lecoq International School of Theater and Movement, and the National Theatre Conservatory of Romania.
+Vanina Vignal trained as an actress at the Jacques Lecoq International School of Theater and Movement, and the National Theatre Conservatory of Romania.
 She has worked extensively in theatre, which has given her a subtle perception of drama embedded in people’s everyday lives.
 She then trained as an assistant editor and assistant director, before turning to her own projects.
 Among other things, she speaks fluent Romanian, which gives her direct access to the people she has chosen to film.

 Vanina Vignal is member of ADDOC (association des cinéastes documentaristes), of l’ACID (Association du cinéma indépendant pour sa diffusion), and SRF (Société des réalisateurs de films).